 That includes studying your competitors, but also reading case studies that document how that tactic was successfully used by others.

-The foundation of nearly every successful marketing campaign comes down to a well-conceived plan.
+The foundation of nearly every successful media marketing campaign comes down to a well-conceived plan.

 It’s important to know the difference between tactics and strategy, when you’re formulating your plan – otherwise, you might just end up going around in circles.